Maikxx/real-time-web-1819/README.md

 If you miss something (in this readme or in the concept / issues), that is not in the [issues section of this readme](#Issues) yet, feel free to shoot in an issue [here](https://github.com/Maikxx/real-time-web-1819/issues).

-Some things, like the [Bonus features](#Bonus-features) I will certainly not have time for to create anymore.
+Some things, like the [bonus features](#Bonus-features) I will certainly not have time for to create anymore.

 **Feedback requested**